geod/w4156-lecture-code/README.md

 - At this point, anytime you make a change to requirements.txt, Pycharm will ask you to install the new dependency.
 For more information, you can check this [link](https://www.jetbrains.com/help/pycharm/creating-requirement-files.html).

-## Setup without Pycharm can also be done as follows:
+## Alternative: Setup without Pycharm can also be done as follows:
 Assumes [virtualenv](https://virtualenv.pypa.io/en/stable/installation/) is installed.
 ```
 virtualenv --python=python3.6 venv